-MacKenzie is an attorney in our Fargo office practicing civil and criminal litigation.
+MacKenzie Hertz is an attorney in our Fargo office practicing in the areas of employment law and litigation.

 Before joining the firm, MacKenzie served as a judicial clerk for the Honorable Ralph R. Erickson for the United States Court of Appeals for the Eighth Circuit and the Honorable Robert F. Rossiter, Jr. for the United States District Court for the District of Nebraska.
 She also served as a judicial extern for the Honorable John M. Gerrard for the United States District Court for the District of Nebraska.
-As a clerk, MacKenzie worked on a wide array of civil and criminal matters at the trial and appellate levels.
 Today, MacKenzie uses her unique insight into federal courts to serve her clients.

 MacKenzie is originally from Mott, North Dakota, where her family farms.
-MacKenzie loves basketball, and her favorite “holiday” is March Madness.
-She enjoys the outdoors and spending time with family, friends, and her husband, Ryan.
+She loves basketball, the outdoors, and spending time with family, friends, and her husband, Ryan.

 - North Dakota and Minnesota State Bar Associations

 - Ronald N. Davies Inn of Court

 - It’s Raining, It’s Pouring, Weather Modification Regulation is Snoring: A Proposal to Fill the Gap in Weather Modification Governance (North Dakota Law Review 2021)